-Transcript Terms and Definitions Credit The number of units of academic value assigned to a course.
-Cumulative GPA The total sum of the grade points received during the entire (CGPA) period of the student's enrollment divided by the number of credits attempted during that period.
+Credit The number of units of academic value assigned to a course.
+Cumulative GPA (CGPA) The total sum of the grade points received during the entire period of the student's enrollment divided by the number of credits attempted during that period.
 If a student repeats a course, the grade from the first attempt remains on the transcript.
 However, only the higher grade will be used in the calculation of the CGPA.
-Cumulative The total number of credits earned for all courses credits successfully completed at the institution.
-GPA Sum total of grades received during the entire period of enrolment divided by the number of credits attempted during that period Grade Final indicator of a student's performance in a course, as submitted by the faculty member and as approved by the Dean, Chair, or academic program head Grading Scale Indicates how grades assigned in percentages and letter grades are converted to a grade point scale that is used to calculate a grade D:1 1:1- point average Received credits The number of credits that a student earns by satisfying the Т 1:1- course requirements during a given term Term credits The total number of credits that a student earns by satisfying Т СДА the course requirements during a given term Term GPA The sum of grade points earned in all courses taken during a Transcript term divided by the total credits attempted.
-The official, formal document that is a subset of the student Transcript ! academic record, and contains a complete and accurate history of the academic path of a given student in a particular educational institution.
+Cumulative credits The total number of credits earned for all courses successfully completed at the institution.
+GPA Sum total of grades received during the entire period of enrolment divided by the number of credits attempted during that period Grade Final indicator of a student's performance in a course, as submitted by the faculty member and as approved by the Dean, Chair, or academic program head Grading Scale Indicates how grades assigned in percentages and letter grades are converted to a grade point scale that is used to calculate a grade point average Received credits The number of credits that a student earns by satisfying the course requirements during a given term Term credits The total number of credits that a student earns by satisfying the course requirements during a given term Term GPA The sum of grade points earned in all courses taken during a term divided by the total credits attempted.
+Transcript The official, formal document that is a subset of the student academic record, and contains a complete and accurate history of the academic path of a given student in a particular educational institution.